 - Information Request Form

-- Covering letter describing in detail your proposed project and/or use of land
+- Cover letter describing in detail your proposed project and/or use of land

 - Legal plan or survey, or a site plan of proposed work